basdirks/dragonfly/README.md

 - a name,
 - a return type,
-- a schema of the data to be returned,
+- a schema of the data to return,
 - optional arguments to filter the data,
-- an optional where-clause to use the arguments as constraints.
+- an optional where clause to use the arguments as constraints.

 ### Rules